AkshatPareek9/kubernetes-training/README.md

   A StatefulSet manages stateful applications requiring stable, unique Pod identifiers, deterministic ordering, and dedicated persistent volumes.
 It guarantees stable network names, persistent storage, and ordered rollout/scale operations.

+## Why rolling updates in deployment is different from ReplicaSet and StatefulSet?

+  Rolling updates differ because Deployments manage ReplicaSets and implement rolling update logic.
+ReplicaSets alone don’t support updates.
+StatefulSets support rolling updates but in an ordered, slower, and safe way due to stable Pod identity and persistent storage requirements.

+  1. Deployment – Rolling Update is Fully Supported

+     Deployments are designed for updates.

+  - Deployment manages ReplicaSets
+  - When you update a Deployment (image, env, etc.)
+  - It creates a new ReplicaSet
+  - Gradually scales down old RS and scales up new RS
+  - This is the standard rolling update strategy